One-two punch of wildfire smoke is wrecking air quality in the US

 Arizona’s Dragon Bravo Fire is also spewing smoke well east as it rages along the North Rim of the Grand Canyon.
 The megafire has grown to one of Arizona’s largest in history since a lightning strike set it off on the Fourth of July.
 It’s burned through dozens of structures, including a historic lodge, and become so intense that it’s created its own weather at times.

 Another wildfire that’s created its own weather in recent days and threatened nearby communities is Utah’s Monroe Canyon Fire.
 It’s the state’s largest wildfire of the year, having burned through more than 63,000 acres since it started in mid-July.
-The fire was only 13% contained as of Tuesday morning.
+The fire was only 15% contained as of Tuesday evening.

 Smoke from the Monroe Canyon Fire and the Dragon Bravo Fire has commingled at times and spread into portions of Colorado, Wyoming and New Mexico.